imbal/vex/VEX.md

 - Branches automatically stash and unstash.
 - Branches can have multiple heads `hg heads` is roughly `vex sessions`.
 - `log` always shows the changes in the order they were applied, not written
-- Instead of rewriting history, rebasing creates a new merge commit, and then replays the changes atop.
+- `vex update` does a rebase without destroying history
 - Subtree checkouts, subversion-like fileprops.

 Imagine `svn`, except: